 A comparator is configured through two status/control registers (ACCTL and ACSTAT).
 The internal reference is configured through one control register (ACREFCTL).
 Interrupt status and control is configured through three registers (ACMIS, ACRIS, and ACINTEN).
 The operating modes of the comparators are shown in the Comparator Operating Mode tables.

 Typically, the comparator output is used internally to generate controller interrupts.
-It may also be used to drive an external pin.
+It may also be used to drive an external pin or generate an analog-to-digital converter (ADC) trigger.